 The aim is to re-configure and articulate the urban density and architectural variety of the townscape by conceiving ‘magic’ castles, a ‘Fortress of Urbanity’, where volumes interplay by occupancy and space qualities, and vice versa.

 The Badel Urban Redevelopment turns the intervention area almost into a blank canvas, leaving only a couple of industrial remnants open to an entire reconfiguration of the public and private spaces.
 We reckon that this openness offers inclusive spatial qualities to be fostered and preserved, as a unique urban condition that has never been tested in this urban context before.
 In order to secure spatial fluidity and aperture together with the insertion of 65.000m² of new built spaces, we implant classical perimeter block types available in Zagreb and lift them above the site.

 The typical Zagreb perimeter block is a very familiar urban element, which we use to define new interrelated squares on this compound.
-Its formal patterns remains intact, however its volumetric forms – the square and rectangle- has been abstracted, lifted up and extruded to generate two Platonic shapes with regular inner cavities that frame the immediate environment: squares, parks and streetscape.
+Its formal patterns remain intact, however its volumetric forms – the square and rectangle- have been abstracted, lifted up and extruded to generate two Platonic shapes with regular inner cavities that frame the immediate environment: squares, parks and streetscape.

 Both the rectangular and cubic perimeter blocks are distinctive bodies.
-Their architectures serve as a natural stage of activities by acting as an ‘inhabited membrane’, filtering the every-day life of the vicinity.
-Their ‘grand courtyards’ or voids accommodate both cultural facilities (West side) and an existing open air market (East side).
-In both perimeter blocks there is a correlation between facades and programs, which define the envelope composition of each complex and offers shading in relation to the environmental demands of a specific program.
+Their architecture acts as an ‘inhabited membrane’ and serves as a natural stage for various activities, filtering the every-day life in the vicinity.
+Their ‘grand courtyards’ or voids accommodate both cultural facilities (West side) and an existing open-air market (East side).
+In both perimeter blocks there is a correlation between facades and programs, which define the envelope composition of each complex and offer shading in relation to the environmental demands of a specific program.